Focus: How General Electric gambled on fossil fuel power, and lost

 Alstom inflicted other blows: New Alstom orders fell off in the 18 months before the deal closed as customers held back on purchases.
 That gave competitors scope to gain market share, according to people familiar with the sales competitions.

 GE has sold the largest number F-Class power plants.
-But it is in third place behind Mitsubishi and Siemens in competition for the newest, largest and most fuel-efficient H-Class turbines, according to McCoy Power Reports, an industry research company.
+But it is in third place behind Mitsubishi and Siemens in competition for the newest, largest and most fuel-efficient advance class turbines, according to McCoy Power Reports, an industry research company.

 Orders for all of GE Power’s plants and services have fallen 13 percent since 2016, a decline that accelerated at the end of last year.
 GE also wrote off some of the equipment it built up as part of an $850 million charge it took in the fourth quarter.
 GE did not rule out further write offs, in response to questions from Reuters.